martkist/freech-lib-js/README.md

 * 32052: DHT resource is empty.
 (Only thrown for status, post, profile and avatar resources.)
 * 32060: Post signature could not be verified.
 * 32061: Public key not available on server.
-* 32062: Signature of retwisted post could not be verified.
+* 32062: Signature of refreeched post could not be verified.
 * 32063: Post could not be decrypted.
 * 32064: Private key is in conflict with public key.
 * 32080: Unsupported wallet type.